abe33/awesome_form/README.md

 Each input type is a partial in its theme directory, and wrappers are made using the `layout` option of the `render` method.

-For instance, a boolean field will be rendered using a partial named `_boolean` in the `app/views/awesome_form` (See below for further explanation on partials lookup).
+For instance, a boolean field will be rendered using a partial named `_boolean` in the `app/views/awesome_form` directory (See below for further explanation on partials lookup).

 The same principles apply with form actions, each action is map to a partial file and eventually wrapped using a layout file.